OICR/PGMLab/README.md

 #LibNet

 Libnet performs learning and inference in large discrete baysian networks.
-Libnet is a standalone library written in c.
+Libnet is a standalone C library, which has command line and R interfaces.

 Developed to fulfill three tasks: